Noblesville Township, Hamilton County, Indiana

 Noblesville Township is one of nine townships in Hamilton County, Indiana, United States.
 As of the 2020 census, its population was 64,067.

 History

 Noblesville Township was organized in 1827.

 The Holliday Hydroelectric Powerhouse and Dam and Potter's Covered Bridge are listed on the National Register of Historic Places.

 Geography

-According to the 2010 census, the township has a total area of 49.12 sqmi, of which 46.82 sqmi (or 95.32%) is land and 2.29 sqmi (or 4.66%) is water.
+According to the 2020 census, the township has a total area of 49.108 sqmi, of which 46.825 sqmi is land and 2.283 sqmi is water.
 The streams of Cicero Creek, Dry Branch, East Fork Sly Run, Lily Vestal Drain, Hinkle Creek, Ingerman Ditch, Kirkendall Creek, Mallery Granger Ditch, Overdorff Branch, Stony Creek, and West Fork Sly Run run through this township.